desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 The Bootstrapping Domains corresponding to the new Child DNS Operator's nameservers are `_boot.ns3.example.org` and `_boot.ns4.example.org`.
-In the zones containing these domains, the new Child DNS Operator
+In the zones containing these domains, the new Child DNS Operator publishes

-- publishes a PTR record pointing to `example.com.`, and
+- a PTR record pointing to `example.com.` and
-- publishes a DNSKEY record set containing the ZSK set that the operator will use for signing the Child zone,
+- a DNSKEY record set containing the ZSK set that the operator will use for signing the Child zone,

-at the names
+at the Signaling Names
 ```
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns3.example.org
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns4.example.org
 ```

-where the first label is calculated as described above.
+where the first label is calculated as described in (#signaling).
 The records are accompanied by RRSIG records created using the key(s) of the respective Bootstrapping Zone.